emollett/nextjs-blog-spike/guides/testing.md

 # What is it
 Checking the code and service to make sure it does what is expected.
+Testing is not just about testers, and it can be automated or manual.

 # Why do you need to know
+Testing is not just about testers.
+Even if you have testers on your team, your developers should be writing tests for their code as they go.

 If done right, the automated tests that developers write should take at least as much time to write as the code itself.
 You need to know that that is normal, and it is absolutely right that they spend that much time writing tests.

 Without the tests you run the risk of breaking your service, and development will slow down because every change becomes more risky.
 Relegating testing to later because you want to get features out faster is a false economy, work will slow down because of it.

 # A bit more
-Testing is not just about testers.
-Even if you have testers on your team, your developers should be writing tests for their code as they go.

 Tests can be automated or manual.
 Automated tests are written as code, and can be run quickly and easily against your code whenever you make changes.
 Manual testing is done by a person using the service and making sure everything is working as expected.
 There should always be some manual testing done when you make changes, but having a good set of automated tests that always run when you make changes gives you quick and early assurance that things are not likely to have been broken by the change.

 There are many different types of tests, these are a few your team may be using: